imaro4ckin-dot/WebProject/README.md

 This project was developed as the final showcase for the **Web Engineering 1** course.

 ## 🎯 Purpose of the Project
-Our client is a local university travel club (acting as a local tourism board) that needs a dedicated platform to share budget-friendly travel experiences and recommendations with fellow students[cite: 22, 23].
+Our client is a local university travel club (acting as a local tourism board) that needs a dedicated platform to share budget-friendly travel experiences and recommendations with fellow students.

 The goal of this website is to provide an easy-to-navigate, visually appealing space where users can explore local hidden gems, filter trips based on their interests (Nature vs. City), view photo galleries, and book upcoming group trips.